Nathan Weston Spaulding: Career

-Move to Oakland
+He went on to become president and manager of N. W. Spaulding & Brothers in Chicago, Illinois with two of his brothers.
+The company made large circular saws with inserted teeth, chisel-bits and saw-mill machinery.

+He later sold the property to the Pacific Improvement Company, owner of the Hotel Del Monte in Monterey, which wanted the water rights as well as a game preserve for hotel guests.

 In 1868, the Spauldings moved to Oakland.
 He built two mansions, one at 9th and Madison Streets and later one in Highland Park, East Oakland.
 He was a Unitarian and member of the Independent Church of Oakland, where he was a director and president of the society.

-Public Offices

-Spaulding was elected to the City Council of Oakland in 1869 and 1870, 1873 and 1874, where, as chairman of the streets committee, he played a major role in securing Oakland's status as "being one of the most conveniently and beneficially laid out, best lighted and best macademized cities in the Union."
-Spaulding was the Oakland Mayor from 1871-1873.
+Spaulding was the mayor of Oakland from 1871 to 1873.
 He was elected twice as mayor, in 1871 and 1872.
 The second time he ran, he was unopposed.
 While he was mayor, the site of the present-day city hall building was purchased for $17,000.
 Spaulding initiated the move to bring the county seat from San Leandro to Oakland, which was finally approved by the state legislature in 1874, with the county accepting Franklin and Washington Squares as sites for a new Courthouse and Hall of Records.
 He donated 100% of his salary to charity while he was mayor.
 He also served for four years as Assistant United States Treasurer of San Francisco following his appointment by President James A. Garfield in 1881.
 He served from May, 1881 to August, 1885.

 As a member of the Republican party, he served as an alternate delegate to the Republican National Convention from California in 1888.
 Leland Stanford selected him as one of the trustees of Stanford University.
 He later stepped down to make room for Jane Lathrop Stanford to become a trustee.
 He was also a director of the Industrial Home for the Adult Blind on Telegraph Avenue, and Thirty-sixth Street.

-Masons

 Spaulding was a high-ranking Mason and reached the rank of a 33rd-degree Mason.
+He became a member of the organisation in 1855.
 He served as the grand high priest of the Alameda Chapter of the Royal Arch Masons, attaining the rank of grand high priest of California.
 He was founder and first master of the Free & Accepted Masons Oakland Lodge #188 and was elected six times as treasurer.
 He was close friends with his fellow Masons Enoch H. Pardee and his son George Pardee.

-Death and Burial

-Spaulding died of malarial fever in New Britain, Connecticut on October 8, 1903, while on a business trip.
-His body was brought back to Oakland where he was buried in Mountain View Cemetery (Oakland, California) in the Spaulding family lot in plot 6.
-The Oakland Lodge, No. 188, Free & Accepted Masons would conduct the funeral.
-Also buried there are his wife Mary, daughter Esther, son William, daughter Nancy and her husband, Edward, daughter Lydia, son George, and grandson Merrill (son of Madora).
-In March, 2014, the local Masons re-landscaped the lot, and rededicated Spaulding's grave with a new marker.